 ClientEast London Regeneration Ltd

-Located in the heart of Hackney Wick, London’s industrial district turned cultural and creative hub, 115-119 Wallis Road is a property development and regeneration project consisting of affordable workspaces, retail and apartment buildings proposed and designed by London-based architecture firm Pollard Thomas Edwards.
-Facing the challenge of convincing the sceptical local community of the project’s necessity, as well as raising awareness of its regenerative aspirations, we were commissioned to devise its visual identity, strategy and communications.
+115–119 Wallis Road is a property development and regeneration project.
+Consisting of affordable workspaces, retail and apartment buildings, it was proposed and designed by London-based architecture firm Pollard Thomas Edwards.
+It is located in the heart of Hackney Wick, London’s industrial district turned cultural and creative hub.
+Facing the challenge of convincing the sceptical local community of the project’s necessity, as well as raising awareness of its regenerative aspirations, we devised its visual identity, strategy and communications.

-The resulting identity system revolves around purposely straightforward and lo-fi elements; those primarily being horizontal stripes in an unusual combination of brown and blue, and a pairing of two classic typefaces, uppercase Helvetica supported by Avenir.
+For this purpose, the resulting identity system revolves around straightforward and lo-fi elements.
+Horizontal stripes in an unusual combination of brown and blue, complimented by a pairing of two classic typefaces.
+Uppercase Helvetica supported by Avenir.
 Recreating a “kind of music festival excitement,” where not worrying too much about legibility, was all part of the plan.